dumain/p2http/README.md

 p2http
 ======

-A web proxy for magnet urls
+P2HTTP is intended to act as a web based protocol handler for magnet links.
+Its present functionality is restricted to extracting URLs from a magnet link and redirecting the user to them.